-PeaZip 7+ version accepts as icon sources arbitrarily sized graphic saved as 32 bit or 8 bit PNG with transparency.
+PeaZip 7.x and more recent accepts as icon sources arbitrarily sized graphic saved as 32 bit or 8 bit PNG with transparency.
 Icons will be scaled at runtime to be rendered fitting system's icon size (or approximate size that can be efficiently rendered), up to 10x zoom - in example a small icon can be rendered ranging from 16px to 160px.
 Configuration file theme.txt can be edited as UTF-8 text.